 By Cath Thompson, Brenna Stroup, and Jessica Mason

-This post is the second in a series that shares lessons Independent Sector learned through our 2016 initiative to address power dynamics in the charitable sector.
+This post is the third in a series that shares lessons Independent Sector learned through our 2016 initiative to address power dynamics in the charitable sector.

 The first learning of our power dynamics journey – that organizations varied significantly more than expected in their understanding and willingness to engage with power dynamics – relates closely to a second lesson learned: the importance of clear audience and content segmentation to meet the real needs of specific users within the charitable community.

 When facing the challenge of tackling the power dynamic, it was easy to lean toward overarching solutions that held the promise of making significant change across an entire field.
 As an infrastructure organization, Independent Sector often takes on large-scale issues and works toward solutions that will be useful across the charitable sector.
 This broad approach served us well in our initial phases of inquiry, allowing us to learn from examples of model partnerships representing diverse relationships and to build a general framework for understanding.

 However, when we began to design and test prototypes of possible solutions, we realized that our ambitious target audience (“the sector”) was not focused nor strategic enough for us to effectively meet the needs of those who would actually use them.
 The two solutions we developed (ImpactMatch and Social Impact Camp) targeted all sector organizations as potential users.
 As we learned, despite the allure of a sector-wide solution, the most effective solutions will resonate with a specific type of user’s individual experience.